 Typically, the eject temperature in the equation uses the HDT, or a temperature slightly below HDT.
 The ASTM test for HDT closely represents what a part endures during ejection with an ejector pin pushing on a single side, while the opposite side is unsupported.

-The alpha symbol (a) in the equation in Figure 1 is an important factor in determining cooling time.
-But what does it mean?
-Figure 4 shows how to find a.
+The alpha symbol in the equation in Figure 1 is an important factor in determining cooling time.
+It represents Thermal Diffusivity.
+Figure 4 shows how to find it.

 The variables in the Thermal Diffusivity Equation include: